linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 #### Move Friend to

-1. Select the friend you want to move, and right-click.
+1. Select the friend you want to move, right-click and select **Move Friend To**.
-2. Select another classification in the popping-up box to complete this operation.
+2. Select the target classification in the popped-up box to complete this operation.

 #### Delete Friend